dodskygge/go_swift/README.md

 # GO_SWIFT

-A RESTful API for managing SWIFT codes using Go and MySQL, designed for easy deployment with Docker.
+A RESTful API for managing SWIFT codes using Go and MySQL

 ## Requirements